Szeccsa/jquery-include-html/readme.md

 ## Requirements

-- Latest Jquery library.
+- Latest Jquery library
-- Brain.
+- Brain

 ## How to use?